Low-depth simulations of fermionic systems on square-grid quantum hardware: Introduction

 The Jordan-Wigner transformation (JW)~\cite{Jordan1928} is not only historically the first fermion-to-qubit mapping, but also the most popular choice today, especially due to its simplicity and favourable performance for small systems.
 It maps fermionic modes one-to-one to qubits arranged on a line at the expense of generating qubit operators whose weights scale linearly with the total system size.

 Numerous mappings have been since proposed that improve the JW transformation in terms of specific optimisation criteria, especially in cases where one can exploit some known underlying structure in the fermionic Hamiltonian to be simulated.
 In particular, some mappings aim at reducing the total number of qubits needed to encode a fermionic system by using symmetries~\cite{Bravyi2017, Steudtner2018, Chiew2021, Chien2022, Kirby2022, Harrison2022}, by encoding fermionic modes through tree-graph structures~\cite{Havlicek2017,Vlasov2019}, or by considering specific hardware topology and connectivity structures~\cite{Chien2022,Aaron2022}.
-Other mappings are designed with partial quantum error correction in mind~\cite{Haah2017}, and allow to either identify~\cite{Bausch2020, Chien2022} or correct~\cite{Setia2019, Tantivasadakarn2020, Chen2022b} errors that occur during circuit execution.
+Some mappings are designed with partial quantum error correction in mind~\cite{Haah2017}, and allow to either identify~\cite{Bausch2020, Chien2022} or correct~\cite{Setia2019, Tantivasadakarn2020, Chen2022b} errors that occur during circuit execution.
+All the previous techniques can effectively be viewed as being forms of exact bosonization \cite{Bochniak2020,Arkadiusz2020} tailored to quantum computers.

 Recently, the focus in the study of fermion-to-qubit mappings has increasingly shifted towards efficient implementation of mappings on near-term (NISQ) quantum devices~\cite{Clinton2021, Clinton2022, Nys2022}.
 Indeed, current NISQ systems are mostly limited by gate count and coherence times.
 This is reflected in the fact that even though processors with hundreds of qubits are currently available, the largest reported fermionic simulations to date typically use less than thirty~\cite{Huggins2022}.